trishataparia/spring25-ui-final/README.md

 To generate a private key for the Firebase:
 - In Firebase Console, go to Project Settings → Service Accounts
-- Click Generate New Private Key
+- Go to the Firebase Admin SK panel
+- Click the "Generate new private key" button
 - Download the JSON file
 - Rename it to: UIserviceAccountKey.json
-- Place it in the root directory of this project
+- Move the file into project directory, outside of the static and template folders (so in the same place as server.py)

-Then rename the .env.example file in this repo to .env.
+Then rename the .env.example file to .env

 And for running the server, make use firebase-admin and dotenv are installed:
 - pip install firebase-admin